kuninethan95/dsc-phase-1-project/README.md

 - Valuable list to parse through when considering who will direct the first film
 - Outliers are a valuable data point because they can make a significant impact on balance sheet

+- Joe Russo (Avengers) has generated over $3.9B in worldwide gross.